quandl/quandl-ruby/README.md

 => ... results ...
 ```

-### Database Bulk Download
+### Download Entire Database (Bulk Download)

-To get the url for bulk download of all datasets data of a database:
+To get the url for downloading all dataset data of a database:

 ```ruby
 require 'quandl'